University of Wyoming: University of Wyoming Anthropology Museum

 The University of Wyoming Anthropology Museum is operated by the Anthropology Department and is located in the Anthropology Building at 12th and Lewis Streets.
 Exhibits are spread throughout three floors of the building.
 Displays include early humans, the Colby Mammoth Site, Vore Buffalo Jump, and other Wyoming archaeology sites.

 University of Wyoming Insect Museum

 The University of Wyoming Insect Museum is a research museum located in the Agriculture Building.
 Displays include mounted insects, a small zoo with living insects, and an interactive discovery cabinet.

-Colleges and schools
+Academics

+The University of Wyoming comprises the following colleges and schools: